thomaspaysac/freebook/readme.md

 # [Talkbook](https://talkbook-app.netlify.app/)

 This project was created as a part of The Odin Project curriculum.
+The assignment was to create a simple social network website similar to Facebook.

 Hosted on Netlify: https://talkbook-app.netlify.app/